Authentic-Pod/Encryption-Algorithm/README.md

 ## Dependencies
 - Python 3 (Preferably 3.9.0 or later)
-- Git (To clone repository, not needed if downloading as a zip file)
+- Git (To clone repository, not needed if downloading as a .zip file)

 ## How to run
 ```